This is my first TV/anime review. Most of you have probably at least heard of Tokyo Ghoul; it’s currently one of the most popular anime series.

 Animation: 5/5: This was one of the best parts of the series.
 Beautifully animated, with details and just…oh my gosh.
 I can’t even explain how gorgeous it looked.
 I’m not good at gushing about that.
 The coloring and movement and shading were all on par.
 This has some of the best animation I’ve seen for a while.

-Soundtrack: 5/5: This also helped make the series so good.
-Unravel is probably my current favorite anime opening, with a beautiful song (although TK’s voice is a little off in the quieter moments, but it’s not as bad as some) with lyrics that communicate Tokyo Ghouls’ message even better than the show.
-And the soundtrack in general is amazing, especially the Tokyo Ghoul Symphonie.
+This also helped improve the series.
+Unravel is probably my current favorite anime opening, with a beautiful song with lyrics that communicate Tokyo Ghouls’ message even better than the show.
+And the soundtrack in general is amazing, especially the Tokyo Ghoul Symphonie and Licht Und Schatten.
+It combined computer music and orchestra so well, and the choir was fantastic too.
+Overall, it created a spooky effect, sounding gothic and sometimes giving a Danny Elfman vibe even

 World building: 4/5: I feel as though the way a world living in fear of Ghouls, whom people see as monsters they can’t see, was portrayed well.
 It was eerily similar to our world, and if Ghouls actually existed, I can see the CCG happening.
 So I think their world was like ours, but with some differences that made sense.